Karting Aerodynamics 101: How Airflow Affects Your Performance

 3. Bodywork Matters

 Modern side pods, nose cones, and NASA panels are way more aerodynamic than they used to be.
-Brands like OTK, KR, and KG are constantly testing in wind tunnels to reduce drag.
+Brands like OTK, Parolin, and KG are constantly testing in wind tunnels to reduce drag.
 Make sure your bodywork is mounted clean and tight and that it covers most of the steering wheel.

 4. Seat Positioning